kaapana/kaapana/docs/source/development_guide/general_dev_guide.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 These tutorials/technologies are good references, when starting with the Kaapana deployment:

-* `Docker <https://docs.docker.com/get-docker/>`_: Necessary when you want to build container on your local machine
+* `Docker <https://docs.docker.com/get-docker/>`_: Necessary when you want to build containers on your local machine
 * `Airflow <https://airflow.apache.org/docs/stable/>`_: Our pipeline tool for processing algorithms
 * `Kubernetes <https://kubernetes.io/docs/tutorials/kubernetes-basics/>`_: (Advanced) On your local machine - necessary when you want to talk to the Kubernetes cluster from your local machine
 * `Helm <https://helm.sh/docs/intro/quickstart/>`_: (super advanced) - our package manager for Kubernetes.
 Necessary when you want to build helm packages on your local machine